 - A Hollywood film producer was charged with bilking $1.7 million out of the SBA’s PPP after he applied for a PPP loan to support payroll expenses for three film production and distribution companies.
 After receiving a $1.7 million PPP loan, he allegedly pocketed the money to pay off credit card bills, car loans and other personal expenses.

-- A Georgia reality TV personality, Maurice Fayne – who starred in Love & Hip Hop: Atlanta – was arrested for an alleged PPP fraud scheme after applying for a loan for his company, Flame Trucking.
+- A Georgia TV personality was arrested for an alleged PPP fraud scheme after applying for a loan for his company.
 After certifying that the loan would be used to retain workers and maintain payroll or make mortgage interest payments, lease payments, and utility payments for his company, he was granted a loan of over $2 million.
 He allegedly used nearly three-quarters of the government loan to purchase jewelry – including a Rolex watch, a diamond bracelet and a 5.73-carat diamond ring.

 Businesses that have received PPP loans

-PPP loans larger than $150,000 have allegedly helped businesses retain over 31,456,000 jobs, and all PPP loans combined have helped support over 51 million jobs.
+PPP loans larger than $150,000 have allegedly helped businesses retain over 31 million jobs, All PPP loans combined have helped support over 51 million jobs.

 Whistleblower attorneys for PPP fraud cases

-If you are aware of fraud involving PPP loans or any other type of fraud involving covid-relief payments or government funding, consulting with an experienced whistleblower attorney before reporting the fraud is an important way to learn how to protect yourself and how to get a whistleblower reward.
+If you are aware of fraud involving PPP loans or any other type of fraud involving covid-relief payments or government funding, you may be able to file a “qui tam” (whistleblower) lawsuit by working with a whistleblower attorney.
+Before blowing the whistle, it is generally a good idea to consult with an experienced whistleblower attorney to learn how to protect yourself and how to get a whistleblower reward.

 Phillips & Cohen is the nation’s most successful law firm representing whistleblowers, with more than $12.3 billion recovered as a result of its cases.
 The firm’s whistleblower attorneys have won more than $1 billion in rewards for their clients.
-Contact us for a free, confidential consultation.
+Contact us for a free, confidential review of your matter.